AutoML

 Here are the high-level benefits of automated machine learning which apply to both types of users:

 Focus effort on higher impact work.
-AutoML eliminates time-intensive and monotonous coding throughout the machine learning or AI workflow, from preprocessing and cleaning the data to selecting the algorithm to optimizing and monitoring model parameters.
+It eliminates time-intensive and monotonous coding throughout the machine learning workflow, from preprocessing and cleaning the data to selecting the algorithm to optimizing and monitoring model parameters.
 Also, training a computer to identify content can reduce errors and save countless hours of manually curating tables, text, images and videos.

 Automated machine learning typically maps to the traditional machine learning workflow.
 As with other data science or data analytics projects, you should first clearly define the question you’re trying to answer or the problem you’d like to solve.
 This critical step will inform your data requirements.